 Big Basin was established in 1902, making it California’s oldest state park.
 It houses the largest continuous stand of ancient coast redwoods south of San Francisco, with old and second growth trees, mixed conifer, oaks and chaparral.
 Sadly the park was damaged in a major 2020 fire and parts of the park roads and infrastructure (including historic buildings) were damaged.
 When fully open, the park has 80 miles of trails, including the popular Berry Creek Falls Loop, Sequoia Trail and Berry Creek Falls Trail.

+As of this writing, some trails have re-opened.
 And even though the park isn’t fully open, we still put it on our top 10 list because it’s a stunning example of California conservation ethic with regards to old growth forest.

 Henry Cowell Redwoods State Park

 Henry Cowell has a lovely 40 acre patch of old growth redwoods along with another 4,000+ acres of second growth and chaparral.
 This is a disconnected park with the old growth grove to the south but some lovely hikes in the Falls Creek unit to the north.
 This area was also hit by the same 2020 fire, but it appears that more trails are now open.
 Try the popular 3.3 mile Falls Creek to Lime Kiln Trail, .7 Redwood Grove Loop Trail or the dog-friendly Pipeline Road Loop.